Vitality Culture Manifesto

 We don’t have a policy or procedure around who or what can make decisions.
 We believe that everybody is part of the same team.
 A wide receiver can only make the catch if the quarterback knows what route they are running.
 If the wide receiver decides to change the route depending on coverage, it is the receiver’s responsibility to communicate with the quarterback.
 Generally, we follow these guidelines.
 We give our team members the right to change things on the fly but hold them accountable for communicating the reasoning behind their decisions.

-Most of our teams have a team lead that is assigned to help make decisions.
+Most of our teams have a team lead assigned to help make decisions.
 This person is responsible for all of their team.
 They are the quarterback, not the coach.
-It is their responsibility to make sure the game plan is executed but not expected to develop the game plan.
+It is their responsibility to make sure the game plan is executed, but they are not expected to develop the game plan.
 Our team leads are highly effective leaders who look to their team for direction on tough decisions.

 Every team member has a leader they report to, but we hate the term “Direct Reports.”
 Our team leads are responsible for ensuring that the whole team is effective and getting the results needed, but they don’t report to their leader.
 Our team members are responsible for hitting their KRAs, and their leader is there to help them create and hit them.
 When coaching is needed, we rely on our team leads to reach out to their leaders for guidance and support.

 - Gossip always involves a person who is not present.

 - Gossip often is about conjectures that can injure another person’s credibility, or reputation.

-We believe that gossip is a noun, it is something that someone chooses to do.
-This also means that it is something that someone can opt-out of.
+We believe that gossip is a noun; it is something someone chooses to do.
+This also means that it is something that someone can opt out of.